Andymann/ofxMidiClockAbletonLink/README.md

 Please clone and process these addons according to their respective READMEs

 If you are new to openFrameworks and want to build the binaries yourself run the following commands in a terminal (MacOS).
-It might take ~10-15 minutes depending on your download speed etc:
+It might take ~10-15 minutes depending on your download speed etc.

+Please notice:
+These instructions are tested on MacOS Big Sur and Sonoma.
+If you are running an older version of MacOS the build might fail.
+On MacOS Mojave, for example, we successfully compiled the application with openFrameworks v0.10.1.

 curl -L -o ofx.zip https://github.com/openframeworks/openFrameworks/releases/download/0.12.0/of_v0.12.0_osx_release.zip
 unzip ofx.zip
 rm ofx.zip